Limonada (Barry): Plot

 Barry (Bill Hader) forces Gene (Henry Winkler) to eat and stay in the trunk of his car.
 Barry visits Sally (Sarah Goldberg) in the writers' room for her new series Joplin, hoping that she could get Gene a role and give him a purpose in life.
 However, Sally says she was already unsuccessful because of Gene's terrible reputation in the industry.
 Barry goes ballistic and screams at her in front of everyone before leaving.
 Barry then goes to casting director Allison Jones to get an audition for Gene, but is rebuffed and offered a TV audition for himself.

 Meanwhile, as Cristobal (Michael Irby) is about to buy lemonade from two neighborhood children, his father-in-law, crime lord Fernando (Miguel Sandoval), arrives and takes him to an Airbnb.
 Fernando wants Cristobal to help kill the Chechens, believing they were responsible for the monastery shooting, and then go home to his wife and children.

 Sally is distracted at rehearsal by Barry's outburst.
 One of her co-stars, Katie (Elsie Fisher), wants to report Barry, but there is nothing she can do since Barry does not work there, wasn't violent, and didn't utter threats.
 To complicate matters, because of another series with a similar premise launching soon, the network moves up Joplin's premiere and wants Sally to immediately start doing press.

 That night, Hank (Anthony Carrigan) and his men avoid Fernando's raid on their base after a tip from Cristobal.
 Later, Cristobal goes to Hank, tells him to flee from Fernando, and ends their relationship.

 After Barry auditions, he asks for a role for Gene, but the casting directors refuse, citing Gene's reputation in the industry after he brought a real gun to the Full House set and insulted Jones when he failed to cast in Family Ties.
 Barry makes an emotional appeal citing how Gene has helped him, which lands them the roles.
-He calls Sally to tell her the news; she apologizes for being dismissive earlier, but Barry brushes it off and doesn't acknowledge his outburst.
+He calls Sally to tell her the news; she apologizes for being dismissive earlier, but Barry brushes it off and does not acknowledge his outburst.
 As he opens the trunk, Barry discovers that Gene has escaped.

-Gene runs through the suburbs, at one point pursued by a pack of dogs, and asks for help from a waitress who doesn't believe him.
+Gene runs through the suburbs, at one point pursued by a pack of dogs, and asks for help from a waitress who does not believe him.
 Barry finds Gene, but his car is struck by another car.
 Gene flees home, asking Leo (Andrew Leeds) to call the police, but sees that Barry is already there.
-Barry tells Gene about the roles and threatens to kill Leo and his grandson if Gene doesn't seize this second chance.
+Barry tells Gene about the roles and threatens to kill Leo and his grandson if Gene does not seize this second chance.
 Gene silently agrees.
 Barry says he loves Gene and asks if he loves him.
 Gene nods, but Barry asks him to say it out loud, which Gene does.
 Barry asks him to repeat it, though Gene appears to hesitate.